Rev.11/6/2025 - Source: Initiative and Referendum Qualification Status:: California Secretary of State

 New Petitions (but not yet 25% of signatures)

 1979 (25-0003)- INCREASES ETHNIC STUDIES REQUIREMENTS FOR GRADUATION FROM THE CALIFORNIA STATE UNIVERSITY.
-Circulation Deadline: 11/26/25 - Now, California State University (CSU) must complete one three-unit ethnic studies course.
-This measure would require, beginning in the 2030-2031 academic year: (1) undergraduates to complete two ethnic studies courses (one three-unit lower division course and one three-unit upper division course); and (2) graduates, one three-unit ethnic studies course.
-Prohibits Legislature from reducing required courses or altering required curriculum.
+Circulation Deadline: 11/26/25 - Students at California State University (CSU) must complete one three-unit ethnic studies course.
+This measure requires, beginning 2030-2031 academic year: (1) undergraduates to complete two ethnic studies courses (one three-unit lower division course and one three-unit upper division course); and (2) graduates, one three-unit ethnic studies course.
+Prohibits Legislature from reducing or altering required curriculum.
 Legislative Analyst: Increased state costs in the tens of millions of dollars annually during initial implementation, with bulk of costs phasing out.

 1981.
 (25-0004A1) - LIMITS ABILITY OF VOTERS TO RAISE REVENUES FOR LOCAL GOVERNMENT SERVICES.
 CONSTITUTIONAL AMENDMENT.
 Circulation Deadline: 01/12/26 - Save Prop 13 (Version 1 - Howard Jarvis Taxpayers Assoc) - This appears to be replaced by 1983 below.